datahappy1/dummy_file_generator/README.md

 *note if you do NOT specify the filesize and do NOT specify the rowcount, the default value (100) from settings.py will be used

-Run the command to execute as: with desired filesize argument:
+Run the command to execute as:<br />
+with desired filesize argument:<br />
 `python dummy_file_generator.py -pn dummy1 -fn dummy1file -fs 256`
-with desired rowcount argument:
+with desired rowcount argument:<br />
 `python dummy_file_generator.py -pn dummy1 -fn dummy1file -rc 1000`